New East Dallas Restaurant Debuts With Very Pink Dining Room and Slick Speakeasy Lounge | PaperCity Magazine

 An "Un-Wedged" salad is on the XOXO Dining Room menu.

-Entrees like chicken, lamb, and filet mignon will also be on the XOXO Dining menu.
+Entrees like chicken, lamb, and filet mignon are on the XOXO Dining menu.

 "Press for Champagne" buttons are a feature inspired by London's Sketch.
 (Courtesy of XOXO)